myleslinder/lwc-prebundle/README.md

 # Known Issues & Limitations

+- Dependencies with both named and default exports are not currently supported
 - You cannot have an LWC component named the same as an external dependency
 - If your deployment fails then the script afterward doesn't run...but this monstrosity is a current workaround:
   ```bash